 Foreigners require a visa to enter and remain in Colombia.
-However, temporary visitors from countries listed in the following PDF, whose purpose of travel is relaxation or recreation, only need a passport and return ticket.
+However, temporary visitors from certain countries, whose purpose of travel is relaxation or recreation, only need a passport and return ticket.
 If foreigners will remain in Colombia for more than 180 days, they also require an authorization to stay (permiso de permanencia) issued by Migración Colombia.

-Temporary visas are granted to foreigners who enter the country with no intention of permanently residing there.
-Under Law 1556, foreigners who are part of the technical crew, artistic team, actors or actresses involved in shooting movies or other audiovisual productions to be made or filmed in Colombian territory may obtain a TP-1 temporary visa.
+Visitors visas are granted to foreigners who enter the country with no intention of permanently residing there.
+Under Law 1556, foreigners who are part of the technical crew, artistic team, actors or actresses involved in shooting movies or other audiovisual productions to be made or filmed in Colombian territory may obtain a Courtesy Visitor visa type “V”.

 This also applies to any foreign personnel participating in co-productions with Colombia in the framework of international co-production treaties.

-The written request for the Courtesy Visa must be made by the Colombian Film Commission (Comisión Fílmica Colombiana) for those projects benefiting from the cash rebate under Law 1556, and by the Ministry of Culture or the Film Office (Dirección de Cinematografía) of the Ministry of Culture for co-productions.
-The duration of the courtesy visas ranges from 30 days to one year.
+The written request for the Courtesy Visitor Visa must be made by the Colombian Film Commission (Comisión Fílmica Colombiana) for those projects benefiting from the cash rebate under Law 1556, and by the Ministry of Culture or the Film Office (Dirección de Cinematografía) of the Ministry of Culture for co-productions.
+The duration of the courtesy visas ranges from 30 days to 2 years.

 Below please find the information to be submitted to apply for a courtesy visa: